Mission & History

 Since 1992 the School of Arts & Sciences has reimagined general education and fields of study to raise academic standards, increased student research, decreased faculty course loads to increase the time faculty could spend on their own research and mentoring students, shifted the University’s pedagogy from largely lecture-based teaching to a more interactive approach, and completed both the arts initiative that led to the opening of the Modlin Center for the Arts in 1996 and the science initiative that led to the dedication of the Gottwald Center for the Sciences in 2006.

-The School of Arts & Sciences maintains a close partnership with the deans of Richmond College and Westhampton College, working alongside both coordinate college deans to holistically guide students through their experience at Richmond.
-To that end, both coordinate college deans are also associate deans in the School.
+The School of Arts & Sciences maintains a close partnership with the deans of Richmond College and Westhampton College, working alongside both college deans to holistically guide students through their experience at Richmond.
+To that end, both college deans are also associate deans in the School.